 Medium to high risk

-Respiratory illness is a contra-indication to nitrous sedation but given that there is a degree of asymptomatic carriage it is not impossible that we might need to use it.
-With children not going to school and being told to stay away from their friends, there is going to be a spike in trampoline and bunk-bed related injuries.
-Again consideration should be made as to the possibility of community transmission.
-Logically holding a continuous flow mask on an uncooperative toddler would expose a HCW to higher risk than being a room Sith a cooperative patient using a demand system with appropriately attached to suction.
+Respiratory illness is a contra-indication to nitrous sedation, but given that there is a degree of asymptomatic carriage, we might need to use it.
+With children not going to school and being told to stay away from their friends, there will be a spike in trampoline and bunk-bed-related injuries.
+Again, consideration should be made regarding the possibility of community transmission.
+Logically, holding a continuous flow mask on an uncooperative toddler would expose an HCW to higher risk than being a room Sith a cooperative patient using a demand system with appropriately attached to suction.

 Examining the throat